 The Google Maps widget has a new Customization tab.
 This brand new feature lets you add colour schemes to your maps that fit the style of the rest of your application.
 Simply add your styling to the Style Array in the “Customisation” tab.
 See figure 1:

-Fig. 1: Google Maps Style Array properties
+Fig. 1: Custom Google Maps Style Array properties

 The only thing needed now is some inspiration on how to find a good map style that fits the application.
 Lukcily there’s a nifty website that has your back, called Snazzy Maps.

 Snazzy Maps is a community built around creating great looking styles for Google Maps.
 As of version 3 of the Google Maps API you can apply custom styles to maps.
 This allows developers and designers to pick a style that matches the theme of their website.

 Snazzy Maps provides resources that make web development easier.
 Like any great resource it depends on great content.
 All styles on the site are created by community users and shared free of charge.
 The styles are licensed under creative commons and are completely free to use.

 Fig. 2: Copy style array from Snazzy maps